-Begin a WhatsApp video call: quick tutorial
+How to make a WhatsApp video call quick guide

 Reaching your contacts via WhatsApp video calling is super easy: